-Vancouver Island Wedding & Elopement Photography Journal
+Vancouver Island Wedding Stories & Resources

 Couple touching foreheads during their wedding portraits at Airforce Beach by latitude 49 photography